Hong Kong leader Carrie Lam to face public in dialogue session | DW | 26.09.2019

 Carrie Lam is expected to hold her first dialogue with the Hong Kong public on Thursday evening as part of a city-wide consultation to resolve the city's political turmoil.

-Authorities said they chose 150 people from more than 20,000 applicants via lottery to attend the two-hour meeting.
+Authorities said they chose 150 people to attend the two-hour meeting via a lottery drawn from more than 20,000 applicants.
 Attendees are forbidden to bring items such as gas masks, helmets, banners, and umbrellas.

 "No matter what your stands and opinions are, I believe we have a common goal — for the interest of Hong Kong," Lam wrote in a Facebook post hours before the talks.

-The city saw almost 17 weeks straight of sometimes violent anti-government protests.
+The city has seen almost 17 weeks straight of sometimes violent anti-government protests.

 In an op-ed Lam wrote for the New York Times on Wednesday, the leader said that the meeting will be the first of "many community dialogues to air the public’s grievances and identify the issues this society faces."
 Lam said that the issues reflected in those dialogues will be "studied and translated into concrete actions."